flipcoder/textbeat/README.md

 # Features

-Decadence is a new project, but you can already do lots of cool things:
+Textbeat is a new project, but you can already do lots of cool things:

 - Strumming
 - Arpeggiation